philrz/super/book/src/super-sql/declarations/intro.md

 * [operators](operators.md), or
 * [pragmas](pragmas.md).

-All of the names defined in a given scope are available to other declarations defined in the same scope (as well as containing scopes) independent of the order of declaration, i.e., a declaration may forward-reference another declaration that is defined in the same scope.
+With the exception of types that reference other types, all of the names defined in a given scope are available to other declarations defined in the same scope (as well as containing scopes) independent of the order of declaration, i.e., a declaration may forward-reference another declaration that is defined in the same scope.